israaar/midas/README.md

 This project is a middleware library for mobile ad-hoc networking that supports using heterogeneous media for communication.

+## Examples
+There are numerous examples for how to create different components in the examples directory.

 ## Building a jar
 Run the `build_jar.sh` script to build on Linux/Mac